pulumi/workshops/aws-getting-started-cicd/README.md

 $ pulumi whoami
 # Provide your access token or press <ENTER> at the prompt to connect to your Pulumi Cloud account

+# Check you're logged into AWS
+$ aws sso login --profile work

 # To walk through the prompts **recommended for learners**
 $ mkdir infra && cd infra
 $ pulumi new
 #   Select template
 #   Select static-website-aws-typescript
-#   Project name: cicd-workshop
+#   Project name: live-workshop
 #   Description: <Enter> to select the default
-#   Stack name: test
+#   Stack name: dev
 #   Select defaults for the remaining prompts
 #   Wait a few seconds while dependencies are installed

 # Or, using advanced settings
-$ pulumi new static-website-aws-typescript --dir infra --template-mode  --stack test  --name cicd-workshop --yes --non-interactive
+$ pulumi new static-website-aws-typescript --dir infra --template-mode  --stack dev  --name live-workshop --yes --non-interactive
 #   Wait a few seconds while dependencies are installed
 # Note: The --dir specified will be created if it doesn't exist.
 $ cd infra